maria-parreira/devops-switch-dev/CA2/Part2/README.md

 (source code available at https://github.com/spring-guides/tut-react-and-spring-data-rest)

-The objective of Part 2 is to enhance the Tutorial application (described above) by transitioning its basic version, located in the 'basic' folder at CA1, to a better version, by implementing a basic Gradle and Maven setup.
+The objective is to enhance the Tutorial application (described above) by transitioning its basic version WITH MAVEN, to a better version, by implementing a basic Gradle setup.
 The aim is to introduce new features and streamline the development process.

 ### The report is divided into three sections:

 1. Gradle Tutorial

-2. Alternative implementation solution: Maven

-3. Comparison: Maven vs. Gradle
+2. Comparison: Maven vs. Gradle

-## Gradle Tutorial
+## Gradle

 Description of the steps used to achieve the **Class Assignment 2-Part 2** requirements using Gradle build tool and **Groovy** (a programming language that runs on the Java Virtual Machine used for scripting and building applications on the Java platform).